 Assessment

-The success of the policy may be measured by voluntary use of the ANSI/ASCE/SEI Standard 25 in selecting qualified Earthquake-Actuated Automatic Gas Shutoff Devices automatic shutoff valves as well as in meeting mandatory requirements established in states, provinces, territories and local jurisdictions.
+The success of the policy may be measured by voluntary use of the ANSI/ASCE/SEI Standard 25 in selecting qualified Earthquake-Actuated Automatic Gas Shutoff Devices as well as in meeting mandatory requirements established in states, provinces, territories and local jurisdictions.

 History

-Policy Recommendation was first adopted as Policy Recommendation 13-12 which was adopted by unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
+Policy Recommendation 19-12 was first adopted as Policy Recommendation 13-12 which was adopted by unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
 Policy Recommendation 13-12 was re-adopted as Policy Recommendation 16-12 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
+Policy Recommendation 16-12 was re-adopted as Policy Recommendation 19-12 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.